Selected theory-crafted character designs for League of Legends ◦ 2012

 Passive, Swarm Maiden

-Passive: Any nearby spell cast gives this ability one charge (max 4).
+Passive: Nearby spell casts lower the charge time of this ability by 1 second (max 4 charges, base recharge time ~8 seconds).
 Active: Fires a skill-shot bee.
 If an enemy is struck, they are slowed a small amount for 3 seconds (stacking up to 4 times).
-If ally is struck, they gain a small amount of attack speed and CDR for 3 seconds (stacking up to 4 times). (~2 sec CD)
+If an ally is struck, they gain a small amount of attack speed (stacking up to 4 times) and all of their basic ability cooldowns are lowered by 0.5 seconds. (~0.5 sec CD)

 E, Into the Swarm - Lampyr summons a ring of butterflies to aid allies and harm enemies.